173TECH/sayn/docs/tasks/overview.md

 Please see below the available SAYN task types:

-- [`autosql`](autosql.md): simply write a `SELECT` statement and SAYN automates the data processing (i.e. table or view creation, incremental load, etc.) for you.
+- [`autosql`](autosql.md): **[SUNSETTED]** simply write a `SELECT` statement and SAYN automates the data processing (i.e. table or view creation, incremental load, etc.) for you.
 - [`python`](python.md): enables you to write a Python process.
 Can be used for a wide range of cases from data extraction to data science models - anything Python lets you do.
 - [`copy`](copy.md): enables to automatically copy data from one database to another.
 - [`sql`](sql.md): executes any SQL statement.
-There can be multiple statements within the SQL file.
+There can be multiple statements within the SQL file. **OR** simply write a `SELECT` statement and SAYN automates the data processing (i.e. table or view creation, incremental load, etc.) for you.
 - [`dummy`](dummy.md): those tasks do not do anything.
 They can be used as connectors between tasks.

 ## Defining Tasks

 Tasks in SAYN are defined into `groups` which we describe in the `project.yaml` file in your project.
 Task `groups` define a set of tasks which share the same attributes.
-For example we can define a group formed of `autosql` tasks called `core` like this:
+For example we can define a group formed of `sql` tasks called `core` like this:

 !!! example "project.yaml"
     ```
     groups:
       core:
-        type: autosql
+        type: sql
         file_name: "core/*.sql"
         materialisation: table
         destination: